bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - How do you prepare for presenting findings and proposals to stakeholders?
 What key points do you focus on?
 - What strategies do you use to address stakeholder concerns and build support for proposed changes?

-### Analyzing the outcome of a pilot test
+### Testing and implementing the changes

-Testing proposed changes on a small scale helps validate their effectiveness before full-scale implementation.
+Testing proposed changes on a small scale, followed by a full-scale rollout, ensures that improvements are both effective and sustainable.
-After the pilot, it’s important to analyze the outcomes and refine the implementation plan based on feedback.
+Combining these phases allows for continuous refinement and minimizes disruption.

+- **Define measurable goals:** Establish specific, measurable goals for the pilot, such as improved efficiency, reduced errors, or higher user satisfaction.
+Clear goals help in evaluating success.
+Set up mechanisms to continuously track the performance of new tools and processes.
+Regular monitoring helps in identifying issues early and making timely adjustments.
-- **Initiate a small-scale trial:** Implement the proposed changes on a small scale to test their effectiveness.
+- **Start with a pilot test:** Implement the proposed changes on a small scale to test their effectiveness.
 Choose a pilot group that represents the broader user base.
-- **Define pilot goals:** Establish specific, measurable goals for the pilot, such as improved efficiency, reduced errors, or higher user satisfaction.
-Clear goals help in evaluating success.
-- **Evaluate pilot outcomes:** Analyze the results of the pilot against the established goals to determine its success.
+Analyze the results of the pilot against the established goals to determine its success.
 Look for improvements in key metrics and overall user experience.
-- **Revise implementation plan:** Adjust the implementation plan based on the pilot outcomes to ensure optimal results during full-scale rollout.
+- **Revise the plan if necessary:** Create a comprehensive plan for the full-scale implementation of successful changes.
+Include timelines, responsibilities, and key milestones.
+Adjust the implementation plan based on the pilot outcomes to ensure optimal results during full-scale rollout.
 Incorporate lessons learned to avoid potential pitfalls.

-Tips and techniques:

-- **Success criteria:** Establish clear success criteria to evaluate the pilot’s outcomes.
-- **Performance metrics:** Compare pilot outcomes against predefined metrics to objectively assess success.
-- **Iterative adjustments:** Make iterative adjustments to the implementation plan based on feedback to refine the process.
-- **Stakeholder review:** Share revised plans with stakeholders for final review and approval before full-scale rollout.

-### Rolling out the full-scale implementation

-Successful pilot testing paves the way for full-scale implementation, which requires careful planning and execution.
-Continuous improvement ensures that the new tools and processes remain effective and relevant over time.

-- **Develop a detailed rollout plan:** Create a comprehensive plan for the full-scale implementation of successful changes.
-Include timelines, responsibilities, and key milestones.
+- **Get stakeholder sign-off:** Ensure relevant stakeholders sign off on the change.
+Hold meetings to get verbal agreements from all key parties.
 - **Prepare documentation and support resources:** Create comprehensive documentation for the new tools and processes, including usage guidelines and best practices.
 Make sure that documentation is accessible and easy to understand.
 Offer support to address any issues.
 - **Implement in stages:** Roll out the changes in phases to manage risk and allow for incremental adjustments.
 This approach minimizes disruption and allows for continuous improvement.
-- **Establish a monitoring system:** Set up mechanisms to continuously track the performance of new tools and processes.
-Regular monitoring helps in identifying issues early and making timely adjustments.
-- **Align the team:** Standardize the changes across projects to ensure consistency and alignment within the team.
-Consistent practices lead to more predictable and reliable outcomes.

 Tips and techniques:

-- **Timeline:** Create a detailed timeline with key milestones and deliverables for the rollout.
+- **Success criteria:** Establish clear success criteria to evaluate the pilot’s outcomes and full-scale rollout.
+- **Performance metrics:** Compare pilot and rollout outcomes against predefined metrics to objectively assess success.
 - **Phased rollout:** Implement changes in manageable phases to allow for adjustments and minimize disruptions.
-- **Performance dashboards:** Set up performance dashboards to continuously monitor key metrics and identify areas for improvement.
 - **Step-by-step guides:** Create detailed, step-by-step guides for each new process to ensure clarity and consistency.

 Questions to reflect:

 - How will you ensure that the rollout plan is detailed and comprehensive?
 - How do you ensure comprehensive documentation for new tools and processes?
 - What strategies do you use to standardize changes across projects and ensure team alignment?

+### Addressing ineffective leadership

+At times, inefficiencies in a project can stem not just from tools and processes, but also from the actions or decisions of leadership or other team members.
+When leadership or a peer is hindering progress, it’s crucial to approach the situation with care, gathering evidence and understanding the context before escalating the issue.

+- **Talk with your Principal:** Talk early and often with your Principal about the problems you see.
+Frame the conversation around the impact on the project rather than personal grievances, and use the data you’ve gathered to support your case.
+- **Observe and gather data:** Just as with process inefficiencies, start by observing and collecting data on how the individual’s actions are impacting the team.
+Document specific instances where their behavior or decisions are causing delays, confusion, or inefficiencies.
+- **Focus on actual problems:** Prioritize addressing specific issues rather than personal preferences or interpersonal conflicts.
+Identify how these behaviors or decisions affect the project’s goals and team dynamics.
+- **Understand the context:** Take the time to understand the reasons behind the individual’s actions.
+Consider factors like workload, communication styles, or external pressures that might be influencing their behavior.

+Tips and techniques:

+- **Confidentiality:** Maintain discretion when discussing these issues to protect professional relationships and ensure a constructive outcome.
+- **Objective assessment:** Use objective tools to evaluate the situation, focusing on the impact on project deliverables and team morale.

+Questions to Reflect:

+- How can you gather evidence of leadership or team member issues in a way that is objective and fair?
+- What strategies can you use to understand the underlying causes of a team member’s or leader’s behavior before escalating the issue?
+- How do you frame conversations about team dynamics in a way that is focused on solutions rather than blame?

 ## Pushing back